 - Watch on-demand recordings of every session for 30 days after the event

-Check out some of the presentation topics from last year’s event!
+Check out some of the presentation topics for this year’s event!

 The Toddler Years (ages 0-2): Building New Bonds – Children experience tremendous growth in the first two years.
 Parents play a critical role from nurturing an infant to helping a 2-year-old deal with limits and temper tantrums.
 Learn more about the physical and emotional development patterns in this stage of your child’s life.